strncat/strncat.github.io/_posts/math/number-theory/math115a/lectures/2025-06-27-lec14-euler-totient-function.markdown

 	\end{align*}
 	$$
 </div>
-But now we have to add the numbers divisible by 6 back since we removed them since they are divisible by 2 and 3.
+But now we have to add the numbers divisible by 6 back since we removed two copies of them because they are divisible by 2 and 3.
 <div>
 	$$
 	\begin{align*}